JeffLuo9/Hep_Ploidy_protocol/README.md

 # Tutorial
+The example data is accessible at this location: "Hep_Ploidy_protocol/Tutorial/Demon_data.rar"
 #  Step1: GEM Generates UMI images
 To map the fluorescence staining signals captured by microscopy to the actual gene expression profiles, we first generate spatial expression heatmaps for the genes of interest, followed by registering the DAPI and bright-field images to the spatial pattern defined by these UMI image.
 ```bash